DateEdge/website/README.md

 Profiles are simple free form text "bios" and unlimited photos with optional captions.

-Profiles also has two lists of three properties.
+Profiles also have two lists of three properties.

 **What I Am**: